kiisu-dsalyss/ReaperSongSwitcher/README.md

 ## Troubleshooting

 **Songs not switching?**

-- Make sure loop is enabled (LOOP ON button should be yellow)
+- Make sure loop is disabled (LOOP OFF - green button) to play full songs
 - Check that `setlist.json` has correct `base_path` and paths to .rpp files
-- Verify each song project actually loops to the beginning
+- Verify each song project has the intro loop set up properly

 **UI looks weird?**

 - Reload the script with F5 (or re-run from Scripts menu)
 - Check Reaper's dock settings - gfx window should appear as a floating panel